Article 1

 Scope of the Journal

-CJF is a scientific journal that publishes original and review scientific papers, short and preliminary communications, professional papers, and other contributions from the scientific fields of biotechnical, natural, and related sciences, primarily within the field of fisheries and related disciplines.
+CJF is a scientific journal publishing original and review scientific papers, short and preliminary communications, as well as professional papers and contributions from the scientific fields of biotechnical sciences, natural sciences and related disciplines, particularly fisheries and related fields.

 CJF publishes papers written in English and Croatian and is open to all authors.